-Their responsibilities include the protection of life and property, the prevention and detection of crime and the maintenance of public order through a range of sworn powers in line with organisational standards.
+Your responsibilities will include the protection of life and property, the prevention and detection of crime and the maintenance of public order through a range of sworn powers in line with organisational standards.

 The role is a challenging and varied one.
 The training you receive will assist you to deal with these situations successfully but you will need to be comfortable in dealing with a variety of incidents day-to-day as they occur.

-Many people will look to you for guidance and protection from such experiences and to provide this effectively you will need to be able to see things from their perspective, tailoring your approach to address their particular needs and fears.
+Many people will look to you for guidance and protection and to provide this effectively you will need to be able to see things from their perspective, tailoring your approach to address their particular needs and fears.

 You'll need to have the following attributes: